angular/angular/docs/BAZEL.md

 The process should automatically connect to the debugger.
 For additional info and testing options, see the [nodejs_test documentation](https://bazelbuild.github.io/rules_nodejs/node/node.html#nodejs_test).

+- Click on "Resume script execution" to let the code run until the first `debugger` statement or a previously set breakpoint.
+- If you're debugging an ivy test and you want to inspect the generated template instructions, find the template of your component in the call stack and click on `(source mapped from [CompName].js)` at the bottom of the code.
+You can also disable sourcemaps in the options or go to sources and look into ng:// namespace to see all the generated code.

 ### Debugging a Node Test in VSCode

 First time setup: